- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 A treatment plan for an eating disorder should be as individual as the person receiving it, and the beliefs and experiences of various cultural groups should be a major consideration when developing these roadmaps to healing.

-Treatment providers should work to understand how cultural identity, cultural attitudes, and body image impact each patient’s relationship with food and their own body and adjust treatment plans accordingly.
+Treatment providers should strive to understand how cultural identity, cultural attitudes, and body image impact each patient’s relationship with food and their own body, and adjust treatment plans accordingly.

 Providers should also look out for potential blind spots in the research, including the different ways certain eating disorders or disordered eating attitudes may manifest in different cultures.